-This is a highly requested and long awaited post so, as much as I am apprehensive to sit down and write it, I am also excited to share my views and shed some light on how I have been doing.
+This is a highly requested and long awaited post after my moving in series, as much as I am apprehensive to sit down and write it, I am also excited to share my views and shed some light on how I have been doing.
 Plus everyone seems to like my rambles and life update posts so its about time, as I haven’t done one in a while.
 As you are reading this I technically finished my semester 1 yesterday, although I am writing this a fortnight prior and pre scheduling it.
 That being said I don’t think a lot will have changed between now and when you read this!
 I honestly cannot believe that I have been at university for 12 weeks, it feels like the longest 12 weeks of my life but equally has whizzed by… its so weird.
-The days are long but the weeks are short, and it doesn’t feel like nearly half a year has gone by.
+The days are long but the weeks are short, and it doesn’t feel like semester 1 has gone by.
 University is one crazy experience, and my feelings are so mixed.
 I have not had the typical university experience and at first I thought that I was weird for not having it but I have come to the fact that I am fully okay with that, and this post is to show people that it is normal to not be ‘the normal’.

 These photos were taken my the lovely Ami from our shoot last month in Manchester, and I love them.
 I will 100% be shooting with her again when she is back up in the north during 2019.
 If you want to check out more of her content then click here to be redirected to her site, she is a dream to work with and I would definitely recommend shooting with her.

 Anyway… back to the university update.
 This is going to be a super long post so I apologise!